 Rongton Buddhist Centre is a small, but dedicated, group of practitioners who are also associated with the national network of centres established within the Sakya tradition of Tibetan Buddhism, by Lama Choedak Rinpoche.
-Established in 2004 and incorporated as a not-for-profit association in 2009, the Rongton Buddhist Centre was named after a celebrated 15th century Tibetan Buddhist scholar Rongton Sheja Kunrig, who also founded the renowned Nalendra monastry outside Tibet's capital, Lhasa.
+Established in 2004 and incorporated as a not-for-profit association in 2009, the Rongton Buddhist Centre is named after a celebrated 15th century Tibetan Buddhist scholar Rongton Sheja Kunrig, who also founded the renowned Nalendra monastry outside Tibet's capital, Lhasa.

 Located in the northern suburbs of Brisbane, Rongton Buddhist Centre hosts retreats and teachings by Lama Choedak Rinpoche and Khenpo Ngawang Dhamchoe throughout the year, as well as hosting visits by other highly qualified Lamas from International Buddhist Academy.
 We also warmly welcome teachers from all Buddhist traditions.